Distressed and Non-distressed (satisfied) Marital Relationships in Couples Counseling Part I

 To reduce negative arousal and escalation, men must learn behaviors other than withdrawal.
 In the past, women were given more responsibility for the climate of communication in marriage.
 Today, more is expected of men; men must also learn to carry more of the responsibility for the quality of communication and the maintenance and development of intimacy.

-Couples and Relationship Therapy are offered by Carlos Durana Ph.D., M.Ac. in Reston, Virginia, Washington, DC, and Bethesda, Maryland.
+Couples counseling, relationship therapy, and marital therapy is offered by Carlos Durana Ph.D., M.Ac. in Reston, Virginia, Washington, DC, and Bethesda, Maryland.